 Here are some of the advantages of using a walk-in tub:

-It has a low-step height for a quicker and safer entry.
+- It has a low-step height for a quicker and safer entry

-It provides anti-slip flooring that prevents slipping and falling.
+- It provides anti-slip flooring that prevents slipping and falling

-It often comes with built-in handrails to provide support while standing and getting out of the tub.
+- It often comes with built-in handrails to provide support while standing and getting out of the tub

-It offers deeper water depth than standard bathtubs.
+- It offers deeper water depth than standard bathtubs

 5. Upgrading Security – The Keyless Entry That Unlocks With One Click Away

 A smart or automatic lock system is one of the best innovations that could be incorporated in a senior or disabled persons home.
-With this option, you'll never worry about leaving the key and the vulnerabilities associated with it.
-It helps to prevent intruders from entering your home because burglars cannot pick it, unlike the conventional door locks.
+With this option, you’ll never worry about leaving the key and the vulnerabilities associated with it.
+It helps to prevent intruders from entering your home because burglars cannot pick it, unlike conventional door locks.

 A smart lock is a safer alternative to a keypad lock because you can control it through a smartphone wherever you are.
 You can also allow other people like housekeepers, nurses or family members to gain access as a guest, or admin for a limited time through scheduled locking.
-So, you can control the number of days and time they can access your home and monitor it via an app that keeps a log.
+So, you can control the time and date they can access your home and monitor it via an app that keeps a log.
 It is even more beneficial for an elderly and disabled person because they will never have a hard time reaching the lock and opening it with a key.
 With a smartphone or remote, they can already access it with just a single click.

-These tips may come with added expenses however, there's no doubt that it can significantly improve the quality of life of a person with limited mobility and other health issues like visual impairment.
-We hope that this article will be helpful for you and enable you to live the best life you've always wanted.
+These tips may come with added expenses however, there’s no doubt that it can significantly improve the quality of life of a person with limited mobility and other health issues like visual impairment.